adam-m-larson/adam-m-larson.github.io/_includes/components/intro.md

 ## Technical Skills
 ### Proficient with Python, R, and SPSS

-**Python:**
-I have construced Psychology experiments in Python using PsychoPy I conduct exploratory data analysis with libraries including numpy, pandas, matplotlib, and seaborn.
+**Python:** I have construced Psychology experiments in Python using PsychoPy.
+I conduct exploratory data analysis with libraries including numpy, pandas, matplotlib, and seaborn.
 Inferential statistics are computed using statsmodel.
-For deep learning, I have used libraries like PyTorch, Scikit-Learn, and fast.ai
-The deep learning models I have trained focus on classifiation tasks
+For deep learning, I have used libraries like PyTorch, Scikit-Learn, and fast.ai.
+The deep learning models I have trained focus on classifiation tasks.

 **R:**
 I use and teach R for descriptive and inferential statistics.